-- 5.2.6.1.
-To attract and support the growth and expansion of creative and cultural industries throughout Vaughan as an important and growing sector of the local economy. - 5.2.6.2.
+5.2.6.1.
+To attract and support the growth and expansion of creative and cultural industries throughout Vaughan as an important and growing sector of the local economy.

+- 5.2.6.2.
 To support the provision of arts and cultural programs, services, events and facilities in new and existing communities. - 5.2.6.3.
 To promote a full range of arts and cultural programs and activities throughout the City that reflect the diversity of Vaughan, including large arts and cultural events that draw participants from the Greater Golden Horseshoe and beyond. - 5.2.6.4.
 To develop municipal funding sources including partnerships with various levels of government and the private sector to support artists, cultural programs, events and facilities. - 5.2.6.5.
 To prepare up-to-date mapping of cultural resources in Vaughan to be used as a resource in planning, land use and economic development decisions. - 5.2.6.6.
-To recognize the Vaughan Metropolitan Centre as a cultural and creative hub for the City by: - a. planning for cultural spaces, facilities and activities in its design; - b. directing new city-wide arts facilities, including a large performing arts theatre or visual arts centre, to locate in the Vaughan Metropolitan Centre; - c. showcasing examples of cultural expression in public spaces within the Vaughan Metropolitan Centre; and

-- d. promoting lands within the Vaughan Metropolitan Centre for creative cultural industry clusters. - 5.2.6.7.
+To recognize the Vaughan Metropolitan Centre as a cultural and creative hub for the City by: - a. planning for cultural spaces, facilities and activities in its design; - b. directing new city-wide arts facilities, including a large performing arts theatre or visual arts centre, to locate in the Vaughan Metropolitan Centre; - c. showcasing examples of cultural expression in public spaces within the Vaughan Metropolitan Centre; - d. promoting lands within the Vaughan Metropolitan Centre for creative cultural industry clusters; and - e. requiring the implementation of the Vaughan Metropolitan Centre Culture and Public Art Framework (OPA #24) - 5.2.6.7.
 To support existing and new clusters of cultural and creative industries within Intensification Areas to: - a. increase collaboration and opportunities for creative clusters; - b. support infrastructure sharing; and - c. promote the economic vitality of Intensification Areas. - 5.2.6.8.
 To support the development of cultural-supportive industries in Vaughan's Employment Areas where such industries are compatible with Employment Areas uses and are consistent with the policies of this Plan. - 5.2.6.9.
-To attract cultural and creative industry workers by planning for diverse and affordable housing options, including opportunities to work from home.
+To attract cultural and creative industry workers by planning for diverse and affordable housing options, including opportunities to work from home. - 5.2.6.10.
+To enrich and animate the Vaughan experience for existing and new residents and visitors alike by requiring the implementation of the Vaughan City-Wide Public Art Program.
+(OPA #24)